luca-martial/medical-specialty/README.md

 # Medical Specialty Prediction with Spark NLP

 The goal of this project was to predict medical specialties (surgery, internal medicine, medical records, other) based on a corpus of 4999 medical transcriptions using Spark NLP.
-The dataset was scraped by Tara Boyle, scraped from a Transcribed Medical Transcription Sample Reports and Examples website and published on Kaggle.
-The version used in this project was compiled by Carlos Salgado for Natural Language Processing using the scraped medical transcription corpus and custom-generated clinical stop words and vocabulary.
+The corpus was scraped by [Tara Boyle](https://github.com/terrah27) from a [Transcribed Medical Transcription Sample Reports and Examples website](https://mtsamples.com/) and published on [Kaggle](https://www.kaggle.com/tboyle10/medicaltranscriptions).
+The version used in this project was compiled by [Carlos Salgado](https://github.com/socd06) for Natural Language Processing using the scraped corpus and custom-generated clinical stop words and vocabulary.
+This compiled version was published on [GitHub](https://github.com/socd06/medical-nlp) and is free to use.

 **Note: the notebook can be opened and run in Google Colab.**

-The following models were tested:
+The following models were tested using Spark NLP's open source and licensed healthcare version:

 - DL Classification with Universal Sentence Encoder
 - DL Classification with BERT Sentence Embeddings